 This is for either adding additional stems for stem mastering, or if you have changed your mix and want us to run it through the same settings (we need to charge a bit because we use analogue hardware, so I need to set stuff up and record it again in realtime – not just swapping the audio and clicking a button!)

-For Stem Mastering, you would first organise your DAW channels into suitable groups that match (“stems”) then export the audio into different stereo files
+For Stem Mastering, you would first organise your projects separate instrument channels into suitable groups that closely match (“stems”) then export the audio into different stereo files.

 Example 1: for an electronica track: